npc227/taskmanager/README.md

 # Task Manager
-A downloadable program to keep track of assignments, due dates, or various tasks.
+A desktop app to keep track of assignments, due dates, or various tasks.